bangbangcon/bangbangcon.github.io/speakers.md

 ---

-### Liz Fong-Jones

 <a name="liz-fong-jones" id="liz-fong-jones"></a>
 <img src="images/speakers/liz-fong-jones.png" alt="Liz Fong-Jones" class="speaker-img" />

+### Liz Fong-Jones

+**Build skills through hobbies!
+Bring them to work!**

+Building technical and leadership skills doesn't only happen in the workplace!
+I became a better technical leader and Site Reliability Engineer from playing games such as _Puzzle Pirates_, _World of Warcraft_, _EVE Online_, and _Factorio_.
+I will share what I learned from these experiences, and how both hiring managers and employees can talk about non-traditional forms of experience.

 **Liz Fong-Jones** is a Staff Site Reliability Engineer at Google and works on the Google Cloud Customer Reliability Engineering team in New York.
-She lives with her wife, metamour, and two Samoyeds in Brooklyn.
+She lives with her wife, metamour, and a Samoyed/Golden Retriever mix in Brooklyn.
 In her spare time, she plays classical piano, leads an EVE Online alliance, and advocates for transgender rights.

 ---